awesto/cookiecutter-django-shop/README.md

 In case you want to access the Django admin interface, log in as *admin* with password *secret*.

+### Run django-SHOP using uWSGI

+In productive environments, we shall never run the application server using Django's `runserver`.
+By chosing `3 - uwsgi` for *dockerize*, Django runs as a [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) application runner, listening for HTTP on port 9009.
+This configuration can be used to run an unencrypted demo shop, for instance in a staging environment.
+Here the browser connects directly onto the Docker machine's IP address.

 ### Run django-SHOP behind an NGiNX proxy

-In the previous configuration, the [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) application runner is configured to listen on port 9009 for HTTP requests.
-There we can connect the browser directly onto the Docker machine's IP address.
+In the previous configuration, the **uWSGI** application runner is configured to listen on port 9009 for HTTP requests.
 In a productive environment, we might want to use NGiNX as a reverse proxy in front of our Django application server.
 This allows us to dispatch our services on multiple domains.
 In addition it also supports https.

 First we must create two separate Docker containers.
 This has to be done only once per host.
 Using this setup, we can connect as many containers as our machine can handle.
 In a separte folder, named for instance `NGiNX-Proxy`, create a